All of the Brooks Sneakers Worth Trying, According to Editors and Podiatrists

-There's a pretty good reason why you hear so many runners and experts name-drop Brooks when talking about sneakers — the brand makes really good shoes, and has been for a while now.
+There's a pretty good reason why you hear so many runners and experts name-drop Brooks when talking about sneakers — the brand has long been a staple for those searching for comfort and support for everything from marathons to long walks.

 "The Brooks brand itself has a really long history in the running world and a really great reputation amongst runners and podiatrists," says Dr. Priya Parthasarathy, a podiatrist in Silver Spring, Maryland.
 "They're unique because they combine newer technology and a really lightweight shoe."

-Below, we're diving into everything you need to know about the brand and sharing some of the best Brooks sneakers, according to both experts and editors.
+Below, we're diving into everything you need to know about the brand and sharing some of the best Brooks sneakers (even on sale options!), according to both experts and editors.

 Do podiatrists recommend Brooks?